Karna1014/KCREACTory/README.md

 ## Description:

-An app that allows the user to view, search(by first name), and sort by ID and email(asc/desc) a current employee list.
+An app that allows the user to view, search(by first name), and sort by ID and email(asc/desc and alphabetically) a current employee list.
 It requires UI response to events and managing component states.

 ## User Story: